BOOM! Studios Collects Power Rangers Series

-Mighty Morphin' Power Rangers #1 (JAN161182) is a new ongoing comic series that will have readers dive headfirst into an original and modern take on the Rangers that is sure to appeal to both nostalgic fans and new readers to the book.
+The Mighty Morphin' Power Rangers Volume 1 TP (JUN161226) collects the new ongoing comic series that will have readers dive headfirst into an original and modern take on the Rangers.
+This new series is sure to appeal to both nostalgic fans and new readers to the book.
 Anyone who enjoys epic, action-adventure fantasy stories will be nothing short of pumped!
-As a bonus, we conducted this exclusive PREVIEWSworld interview with writer Steve Orlando to ask him a few questions about his upcoming Bulk & Skull backup story appearing at the end of every issue of BOOM!'s Mighty Morphin' Power Rangers.
-Look below to see what he had to say and to get a first look at the first page of the story!
+As a bonus, we conducted this exclusive PREVIEWSworld interview with writer Steve Orlando to ask him a few questions about his Bulk & Skull backup story appearing at the end of every issue of BOOM!'s Mighty Morphin' Power Rangers.

 PREVIEWSworld: You're writing "The Ongoing Adventures of Bulk & Skull" shorts that will appear in every issue of BOOM!'s Mighty Morphin Power Rangers comics.
 How did you get the gig?
 Are you a big Power Rangers fan?
 If so, can you tell us who your favorite character, team, or season is?